dmbarbour/wikilon/docs/NetworkModel.md

 There is no primitive to 'spawn' a new AVM.
 Some environments may provide a spawn capability through the environment.
 However, even without spawn, it is easy to model one AVM within another.

+## Communication with Self

+An AVM can send messages to itself.
+But it might be wise to limit this, e.g. by treating all self messages as part of the same batch and thus refusing to progress while self messages are processed.

+## AVM Hosts or Containers

+In addition to the purely functional AVMs, I think it would be wise to explicitly model AVM hosts and containers:

+* **AVM host** anonymous, supports multiple AVM containers.
+Potentially supports migrations of containers, and histories of them.
+Provides relationships to the distributed hashtables, and perhaps state for distributed hashtables.
+Might provide commons capabilities, adapter effects for basic network layer, and generic multi-protocol network layer integrations.
+AVM hosts might also model latency between containers, and full-container process control.

+* **AVM container** supports a single address containing zero or more AVMs, where contained AVMs are implemented concurrently.
+The container provides the environment model, support for priorities and deadlines, etc..
+Provides extra state, such as the secure hash keys.

+So, minimal implementation is a host with a container with an AVM.
+However, we can have a host with many containers each with many AVMs, providing a high degree of concurrency and efficient hierarchy.

+For communication within a host, even between containers, we should be able to avoid encryption almost entirely.
+This gives us efficient IPC.

+Security thoughts: separate keys for context vs. container ID should provide some very strong protection even if a technology breaks public keys.
+Access to the man-in-the-middle attack can be resisted further at the DHT layer, by rejecting all instances when two locations for the same secure hash are valid.

+## Second Class Sealers

+So far I provide access to sealer resources just for the self function.
+Can other value sealing models be implemented in terms of this, without state?

+To seal a value, send it to an AVM 'sealer' context, and the response is a capability whose context contains the sealed value.
+To unseal it, then, you must then send the capability to the unsealer context.

+        AVM receives (sealer, ("xyzzy", reply))
+        let SV = self (sealed "xyzzy")
+        AVM sends (reply, SV)
+        AVM receives (unsealer, (SV, reply))
+        AVM sends (SV, ("hidden password", reply))
+        AVM receives (sealed "xyzzy", ("hidden password", reply)) AVM sends (reply, "xyzzy")

+It seems I'll need a hidden value with high entropy in the unsealer, otherwise anyone could send a value directly to the sealed value in order to have the network layer open the context.
+I would also need to compare this hidden password to the origin in constant time.

+I could maybe use a high-entropy discretionary sealer, such as `{:hidden password}`.
+But then I'd need to ensure constant time comparisons even for discretionary unsealers. ...
+Maybe this would be a good idea anyway.)

+This isn't very efficient, but it is doable.

+## Batch Message Model

+Messages are batched for communication between containers.
+They're further serialized for communication between hosts.
+What information should a batch possess?
+Maybe:

+* a list of messages
+* a time stamp (plus logical latency)
+* connections layer acks, naks, origin, etc..